Creative High-Five: Coffices

 Despite my profession as a designer, I never thought I would enjoy working from a coffee shop.
+It's my personality; I get distracted easily.
 The overlapping conversations, constant door opening/closing and people being people (talking loudly, laughing, hand/foot tapping) make it easy for my mind to wander.
 Even with noise-cancelling headphones on, I couldn’t cancel out the visuals.
 I once watched a man sprinkle 8 packets of Splenda in a single cup of coffee and spent the better part of my hour wondering if he had any taste buds left.

 Needless to say, that all changed a few years ago when my cousin was in town and needed a place to do some work.
 “We can coffice,” she said, “you know, a coffee office.”
 As it turns out, there are plenty of places to choose from.